jakob-hendrix/ps-js-basic-design-patterns/README.md

 * allows extened functionality

 This pattern is great because we aren't messing around with the base object/"class". `this` and `call()` are key to this pattern.

+### Facade pattern

+Used to provide a simplified interface to a complicated system: hide complexity of the backend sub-system.

+* example: jQuery - sits on top of the DOM and give a nice, clean, simple interface to dealing with the DOM

+The difference with **decoractor pattern** is that we aren't adding functionality - just improving access to current functionality (**wrapper**).

+* Goal is not to add functionality, but it is to mask chaos
+* Best practice
+  * buisniess logic seperate from contorller
+  * controll is kept tiny

+### Flyweight pattern

+Conserve memory by sharing portions of an object between objects.
+Good for tasks with non-unique data.
+The result is a smaller memory footprint.

+* only useful when you have large numbers of objects due to overhead